nik-ti/tg-gift-bot/README.md

 pip install -r requirements.txt
 ```

+## 🗄️ Database Setup

+This bot uses Supabase for storing user configurations.
+You need to:

+1. Create a Supabase project at https://supabase.com
+2. Copy `.env.example` to `.env` and fill in your Supabase credentials
+3. Run the database migrations (tables will be created automatically)

-Edit `config.ini` with your settings and run:
+Edit `config.ini` with your main bot settings and run:

 ```bash
 python main.py